cosmos/atlas/docs/node-explorer.md

   crawl is only triggered after the internal node pool is exhausted and the crawl interval ticker is triggered.
-Note, depending how the node pool is depleted and if and how many new peers are discovered, subsequent node crawling attempts may not always reflect this duration accurately.
+Note, depending how the node pool is depleted and if and how many new peers are discovered, subsequent node crawling attempts may not always reflect this duration accurately. **Note, a value of zero disables crawling**.
 - `recheck interval`: The time duration between successive stale node rechecks sweeps.
 During every trigger of this interval, Atlas will check for all stale nodes and recheck if they are still reachable and update any relevant information